 A recent article challenges the conventional cardiology consensus that almost everyone benefits from statins.
 The article titled “Statins for Primary Prevention of Cardiovascular Disease” was published in the BMJ (Oct.
 16, 2019).
 The authors note that guidelines keep increasing the number of people eligible for statin treatment.
 That also means a huge number of people will get a statin for which they will not receive any benefit.
 Here is a point made by the BMJ researchers:

 “The broadening of the diagnostic criteria over this period meant that increasingly lower risk people became eligible for treatment and the number of people that would need to be treated (NNT [number needed to treat]) to prevent one major cardiovascular event also went up substantially: 40 people at the lowest risk in the 1987 guidelines compared with 400 of those at the lowest risk in the 2016 guidelines.”

 Put another way, 399 people would not benefit from a statin under the latest guidelines so that one person would avoid a major cardiovascular event.
 How do those odds strike you?

 We would like to learn from you.
 Please share your own experience with statins in the comment section below.
 Do you think reports of statin side effects are fake medical news?
 If you have done well on statins we would like to hear from you as well.

 Do you appreciate The People’s Pharmacy?
 We have been your drug watchdog for more than 40 years.
-Ever since Google has made it harder for people to find our content we have lost most of our visitors.
-Please share articles you think might be informative.
+Please share articles you think might be informative with your friends and family using.
 If you find our efforts worthwhile, please support our work either by making a donation or going ad free.
 Thank you for your assistance.
 It’s what keeps our syndicated radio show and website afloat.